CALL FOR ENTRIES FOR THE 2020 JOHN HENAHAN WRITING PRIZE FOR YOUNG OPHTHALMOLOGISTS (CLOSED)

-Entries are now being invited for the 2020 John Henahan Writing Prize.
+Entries closed for the 2020 John Henahan Writing Prize.
 The prize is named in honour of John Henahan, who edited EuroTimes, the official news magazine of the ESCRS, from 1996 to 2001.

 The topic for the 800-word essay is “Will Clinicians Be Replaced By A Robot To Perform Cataract Surgery?”.